utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 1. User enters the account recovery page
 2. User fills the fields
 3. User submit the information
-6. System sends an account recovery email to the user
+4. System sends an account recovery email to the user
-7. When user opens link, system redirects it to a screen to recover password
+5. When user opens link, system redirects it to a screen to recover password
-9. User fills the fields
+6. User fills the fields
-10. User clicks on submit
+7. User submit the new password
+8. Use Case ends

 **Extensions:**

-- 5a.
+- 3a.
 System detects unfilled fields on the form
-  - 5a1.
+  - 3a1.
 System asks the user to fulfill the unfilled fields
-  - 5a2.
+  - 3a2.
 User fills the fields
   - Repeat until user sends
-- 10a.
+- 7a.
 System detects unfilled fields on the form
-  - 10a1.
+  - 7a1.
 System asks the user to fulfill the unfilled fields
-  - 10a2.
+  - 7a2.
 User fills the fields
 - *a User cancels request
   - *a1.
 System redirects user back to the dashboard